adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## Must I give a class name to every element?

 The short answer is no. You can write `.module h2` if you want to and sometimes you may have to.
-Perhaps your using Markdown.
+Perhaps you're using Markdown.

 ## Why must I prefix components with the module name?